 5. Create mobile-specific campaigns and ads

-Consider creating campaigns or ad groups within Google AdWords specifically for mobile targeting.
+Consider creating campaigns or ad groups within Google Ads specifically for mobile targeting.
 This will allow you to optimize ads for certain devices and include mobile-specific language like “buy from your phone.”
 User behavior is typically different on phones compared to desktop and laptop computers so by creating campaigns for different devices, you can focus your dollars where you are getting the most conversions.

 6. Create sharing opportunities